 However, celebrity hair stylists like Priscilla Valle recommends that ‘close contact and high heat of flat irons can have a detrimental impact on your hair’.
 To help you get the best style with flat irons, we’ve composed a guide on the use of flat irons specifically for fine hair.
 We have covered a list of best flat irons available exclusively for fine hair, their pros and cons and the due care necessary while using them.

-Quick Take: Best Flat Iron for Fine Hair
+Comparison of the Best Flat Irons for Fine Hair

 While the phrases ‘hair straighteners’ and ‘flat iron’ are often interchangeable, there are a few key differences.
 Let’s look at them before getting back to our discussion of the best flat irons.